Sundara-Saravanan/SatSure-Geospatial-technical-test/README.md

 "# SatSure-Geospatial-technical-test"
-To view the full code and output - Make this Notebook Trusted to load map: File -> Trust Notebook
+<br>To view the full code and output - Make this Notebook Trusted to load map: File -> Trust Notebook</br>